We published a book on Emotional Literacy. Here's why.

 Emotional Literacy Jan 27, 2021

 For the longest time in my life, I thought people who talked about feelings were ‘sentimental’ people who would cry the moment you said something to them or people who didn’t really care about you but were just ‘being nice’ when asking you how you were.
 Perhaps that is why I didn’t care to ask myself My Emotions Matter’s favorite question- How are you feeling?.
 The closest I came to answering that question would be three words used as a standard reply in three distinct situations: ‘Good’ when things were to my liking, ‘Bad’ when things weren’t to my liking, and ‘Sabai thikai cha’ (which means ‘Everything’s alright’ in Nepali) when I wasn’t in the mood to reflect.
-Having worked in the domain of Emotional Intelligence in the last five years, I now understand what I was missing out on whenever I did that.
+Having worked in the domain of Emotional Intelligence in the last eight years, I now understand what I was missing out on whenever I did that.

 Just like the younger version of me, we have come across many individuals in our workshops and courses who find it hard to answer that question with insight.
 From my own experience, I can tell you why it is a problem.
 Previously, whenever I used to feel disappointed (I didn’t know that the time), I used to show anger.
 The other person who was on the receiving end tried to tame what they perceived was anger.
 As you can imagine, it wasn’t helpful at all.
 Their ways further fueled disconnection (and now I was really angry).
 This pattern repeated and I couldn’t break the cycle.
 Why?
 Because I had simply not learnt to say one crucial sentence: I feel disappointed when you do (the specific action the other person took that stimulated feelings of disappointed in me).
 I feel ___, when ___.
 Such a simple template in hindsight that I was oblivious to.